Key takeaways

 Limitations of direct deposit

 You may hit a snag while setting up direct deposit if you don’t have a Social Security number.
 Your bank uses this number to verify your identity.
-If you don’t have one, you may be able to substitute an Individual Taxpayer Identification Number (ITIN) instead.
+If you don’t have one, you may be able to substitute an Individual Taxpayer Identification Number, or ITIN, instead.

 FAQs

-Can you set up a direct deposit without going to the bank?
+Can I set up direct deposit without a Social Security number?